Rooted America: Immobility and Segregation of the Intercounty Migration Network: RESULTS

-Economic covariates in Model 2 show that larger migration flows exist between counties with higher share of renters, as previous literature pointed out that renters are more mobile than house owners (\citealt{frey_great_2009}).
-Larger migrant population flow towards counties with greater proportions of their population having a college degree, but the share of college graduates in the origin is not statistically significant.
+Economic covariates in Model 2 show that larger migration flows exist between counties with higher shares of renters and people with college degrees, consistent with previous literature observing that renters and people with higher education credentials are more mobile than their counterparts (\citealt{frey_great_2009}).
+We also see that larger migration flows happen when the route offers greater declines in housing costs, indicating a tendency of mobility towards cheaper housing (\citealt{plantinga_housing_2013}).
+Holding other factors constant, counties with lower housing costs have higher out-migration.
+This might be due to the better financial conditions renters have in low housing cost areas, enabling them to move and relocate.
+It is also compatible with previous findings that lower housing equity is associated with higher mobility rates (\citealt{coulson_mobility_2013}).
 For unemployment rates, the model suggests that the lower the unemployment rate at the origin, and the larger the decline in unemployment rate from origin to destination, the more intercounty migration.
-This confirms the neoclassical economic theory of migration that population move towards economic opportunities (\citealt{todaro_internal_1976}), and more economic opportunities financing migration makes migration more likely to happen (\citealt{massey_whats_1997}).
-The relational approach also enables empirical analysis of the asipration-ability model (\citealt{carling_migration_2002,carling_revisiting_2018}), revealing that both the aspiration, as influenced by the relative economic conditions of origin and destination, and the ability, as influenced by the economic conditions of the origin, matter to migration behaviors.
+These results are compatible with the cost-benefit model of the neoclassical economic theory of migration that population move towards economic opportunities (\citealt{todaro_internal_1976}), and that more economic opportunities financing migration makes migration more likely to happen (\citealt{massey_whats_1997}).
+The relational approach employed here enables empirical analysis of the aspiration-ability model (\citealt{carling_migration_2002,carling_revisiting_2018}), revealing that both the aspiration, as influenced by the relative economic conditions of origin and destination, and the ability, as influenced by the economic conditions of the origin, matter to migration behaviors.